Baizho/Baizho/README.md

 - Coding small projects to apply what I’m learning about **FastAPI**.
 - Building more small projects to practice **Docker**.
 - Experimenting with ML algorithms and data visualization to sharpen my skills (practice makes perfect).
-- Exploring how to connect trained ML models to client-side functionality.
+- Connecting trained ML models to client-side applications
 ---

 ## 💡 Skills & Interests